 I hope you enjoyed finding out about this myth.

 A busy mind can be a symptom of stress.
 I have a non-meditation process I use with clients to help them get beyond their Busy Mind so they can quickly take advantage of meditation – without the painful struggle.
-Get the instructions so you too can use the Melt-Stress Within Minutes Protocol (Use this link for 30% OFF the usual price).
+Get the instructions so you too can use the Melt-Stress In Minutes Protocol (schedule a quick chat to make sure it is most appropritate for your needs).

 New to Meditation?